TheTypoMaster/gray.net.au/posts/2009/05/12/Site_moved_to_new_hosting.rst

 .. title: Site moved to new hosting
 .. slug: Site_moved_to_new_hosting
 .. date: 2009-05-12 02:42:55 UTC+10:00
-.. tags: site,tech
+.. tags: servers,tech,network,web
-.. category:
+.. category: Site
 .. link:

 The Gray Matter is now up and running with the fine folk at